XindongXU/PMI-case-study/README.md

 ## Data analysis notebook: data_analysis.ipynb
 * A notebook where all the result is already presented, no need to run from the start.
-* We've performed data analysis focusing on several aspects, for example, distribution of products' attributes, influence of single feature on the product's popularity, product feature importance study based on the `random forest` algorithm, `unsupervised classification` of review data, `extraction of keywords`, generation of `word clouds` and `sentiment analysis` for the products' aspect terms, and `trend analysis over time` of volume of interaction of products.<p>
+* We've performed data analysis focusing on several aspects, for example, distribution of products' attributes, influence of single feature on the product's popularity, product feature importance study based on the `random forest` algorithm, `transformer based unsupervised semantic classification` of review data, `extraction of keywords`, generation of `word clouds` and `sentiment analysis` for the products' aspect terms, and `trend analysis over time` of volume of interaction of products.<p>

 ## Folder: data
 * data: A blank folder where we can store the new data, and the new checkpoints files (`visited_product`, `visited_product_dict`) will be created in this folder.